AnthonyBongers/GhostsAndGraves/README.md

 *Looking to play?
 Download the latest release [here](https://github.com/AnthonyBongers/GhostsAndGraves/releases/tag/release_1.0.3)!*

-**NOTE: If you're updating to 1.0.3 from a previous version, don't!**
+**NOTE: If you're updating to 1.0.3 from a previous version, don't!
+This will overwrite existing save data.**

-If the game was working fine for you, 1.0.3 won't change anything.
-This will overwrite existing save data.
-I shoulda added this from the get-go, oops!

-This update is for flash carts, emulators will (technically) not apply here.

-Flash carts can have garbage data in SRAM on first launch, which was

-messing up the state of the game when launching it for the first time.
+Flash carts can have garbage data in SRAM on first launch, which was messing up the state of the game when launching it for the first time.

+Emulators usually have zero'd out SRAM, so wouldn't have been affected.

 <img src="https://github.com/AnthonyBongers/GhostsAndGraves/blob/main/reference/cart.png?raw=true" width="450">